vedantsawant1318/Hospitality-Insights-Dashboard/README.md

 Insights
 1) These hotel chains have a flat pricing strategy, due to which they are loosing potential revenue.
 Hence they should adopt a dynamic pricing strategy based on the demand-supply or atleast they should move on to weekend/weekday pricing model.
 2) There is a very high correlation between the occupancy % and the average rating of a particular hotel, thus low occupancy % hotels should work on their online presence accross all platforms and also improve their in person services.
-3) The rates at which they charge a customer from their own website or offline booking is higher than what they charge through other booking platforms.
-Thus they should lower their own channel prices as they don't have to pay any commision charges, in order to increase the revenue from their own channel.
+3) The rates at which they charge a customer from their offline booking is higher than what they charge through other booking platforms.
+Thus they should lower their own channel prices as they don't have to pay any commission charges, in order to increase the revenue from their own channel.